pabs-code/ThreshApp-image-thresholding/README.md

-# ImageSegmenter - Thresholding Example
+# Image Thresholding Tool: Segment Foreground from Background
 A Python application that demonstrates image thresholding using OpenCV.

 ## Overview